docsteveharris/paper-spotepi/write/paper-spotepi_text.md

 ## Background

 Recent policy has placed emphasis identifying and responding to deterioration among ward patients, and providing early access to critical care.
 However, critical care provision in the NHS is constrained, and existing data on the outcomes of deteriorating ward patients is sparse.
 We sought to define the incidence, disposition during the week following assessment, and outcomes of these patients.

 ## Methods

 We conducted a prospective cohort study of consecutive deteriorating ward patients referred to critical care in 48 NHS hospitals (1 November 2010 --- 31 December 2011).
-We used the SOFA score to define organ failure at ward assessment, and captured both the assessor's recommendation for critical care, and the decision to admit.
-Admission to critical care in the subsequent week was defined by linking to the national critical care audit database, and survival to one year by linking to national death registrations.
+We recorded both the assessor's recommendation for critical care, and the decision to admit.
+For the subsequent week, admission to critical care was defined by linking to the national critical care audit database, and survival to one year by linking to national death registrations.
 Incidence models were stratified by the NHS National Early Warning Score (NEWS) risk class, and used generalised estimating equations.
 Decision making and survival were modelled with random effects for the hospital using logistic regression, and Cox proportional hazards respectively.

 ## Findings

-We included 15,158 patients of whom 6759 (45%) were in the highest NEWS risk class --- equivalent to 17 (95%CI 13--20) per hospital per month.
-Sepsis was reported in 9296 (61%), and 1427 patients (9%) were in respiratory failure, 2931 (19%) in renal failure, and 4636 (31%) who were shocked.
+We included 15,158 patients of whom 6759 (45%) were in the highest NEWS risk class --- equivalent to 17 patients (95%CI 13--20) per hospital per month.
 The critical care unit was full at the time of 1221 (8%) referrrals.

-2141 (14%) patients were refused critical care with a treatment limitation order of whom 506 (24%) survived 1-year.
+5164 (34%) patients were already in established organ failure with only 870 patients (6%) in receipt of organ support.
+Sepsis was reported in 9296 (61%).
+2708 (18%) patients died within 7-days, and most (57%, 1539 deaths) in the first 48 hours.

-Critical care was recommended for 5321 (35%) patients of whom 3375 (63%) were offered admission.
-A decision to admit was less likely for the elderly (OR 0.71, 95%CI 0.57--0.88 if age > 80 years) and when the unit was full (OR 0.56, 95%CI 0.42--0.75).
+5321 (35%) patients were recommended for critical care at assessment of which 3375 (63%) were accepted.
+Critical care was less likely to be offered to the elderly (OR 0.60 95%CI 0.53--0.69 if aged over 80 years), and when the unit was full (OR 0.70, 95%CI 0.57-0.86).
+There was also significant variation in practice between hospital (Median OR 1.82, 95%1.74--2.19).
+Delay to admission was 2 hours (IQR 1--4) for those offered critical care.
+Of 1946 patients recommended but refused, 1003 (52%) survived 7-days without critical care, but 606 (31%) were admitted late (median delay 8 hours, IQR 3--22) and 337 (18%) died without critical care.

+9837 (65%) patients were recommended ward care of which 1796 (18%) had treatment limits, and a 7-day mortality of 40% (712 deaths).
+8041 (82%) had no treatment limits of whom 6116 survived 7-days without critical care, 1303 were admitted late (median delay 14 hours, IQR 6--33) and 622 (8%) died without critical care.

+## Conclusion

+- high mortality
+- variability
+- early window of opportunity
+- occupancy effect

 <!--